VincentFalc/VincentFalc.github.io/_posts/2018-03-05-ShapeModeling-Assi1.md

 * C = A 3-list of colors as [r,g,b]

 ###### Usage
-We compute each component.
+We compute each component by a call to IGL library.
 Then we compute a color for each component.
 Then we extract the number of component.
 Then we calcul the number of faces for each component.
 ```C++
 igl::facet_components(F,cid);
 igl::jet(cid,true,colors_per_face);